chrisDeFouRire/meaningful/README.md

 meaningful.js
 ==========

-node.js module to help with /valid-path-params-3/just-like-this-4/ all of which are connected to IDs...
+This node.js module will help with /valid-path-params-3/just-like-that-4/ .
+With meaningful, it's easy to use meaningful path names instead of IDs.

 ## Permalink Problems: solved!